Offstage instrument or choir part in classical music: History

-In Act III of Berlioz's opera Les Troyens, a group of offstage trumpets plays a distorted-sounding fanfare along with cornets to create an unusual dramatic effect.
-In Beethoven's overture for Leonore Overture and in Fidelio he used an offstage trumpet call.
+In the third movement of Berlioz's Symphonie fantastique, the oboe plays offstage as the echo of the cor anglais.
+In Act III of his opera Les Troyens, a group of offstage trumpets plays a distorted-sounding fanfare along with cornets to create an unusual dramatic effect.
+In Beethoven's Leonore Overture and in the ouverture to Fidelio he used an offstage trumpet call.
 In Respighi's The Pines of Rome, he uses an offstage trumpet for "Pines Near a Catacomb"; after the low strings play solemn chords, and the trombones play a simple, ancient-sounding Gregorian chant-style melody, an offstage trumpet introduces the piece's second theme.
 Richard Strauss used offstage trumpets during a battle scene in Ein Heldenleben ("A Hero's Life").
 Aaron Copland's Quiet City uses an offstage trumpet.
 Gustav Mahler's Symphony No. 2 uses an offstage brass ensemble of trumpets, French horns, and percussion.
 While the offstage trumpet's distant sound can create an emotional effect, critic Maurice Brown warned in 1971 that it can become an overused cliché.

 Offstage town bands which play fanfares and other music in Verdi and Donizetti operas are often not scored.
 The conductor has to acquire or arrange music for the offstage band to play.
 These offstage bands are called "banda" in Italian.